-“Q: Why Does Fear of Failure Cripple My Teen with ADHD?”
+“Q: Why Does Fear of Failure Paralyze My Teen with ADHD?”

 Is your teen easily discouraged?
 Do they avoid activities where “success” isn’t guaranteed?
 These signs typically point to low self-esteem, likely developed due to years of negative messaging — common among individuals with ADHD.
 Here’s how to help your teen overcome a fear of failure.

 Q: “I don’t know if it’s related to ADHD or just my teen’s personality, but he simply cannot lose.
 He has to be perfect in everything, or else he has a meltdown.
 When he struggles with anything, he often reacts by wishing that he could be someone else, because ‘everyone else gets everything right’ while he’s ‘failing.’
 How can I help him overcome his fear of failure?”

 A: It’s normal to want to get things right and avoid making mistakes.
 Many teens with ADHD, however, struggle with losing and failure because they have received so much information and feedback, directly and indirectly, about how they get things wrong.

 ADHD and Negative Messaging

 It’s estimated that, by age 10, a child with ADHD could receive 20,000 corrective or negative comments.
 This type of messaging takes a toll on their self-esteem and their beliefs about their personal capabilities.

 There may also be other factors at work here.
 Many individuals with ADHD struggle with emotional regulation and coping, which can explain why failure is laced with such strong and debilitating emotions for your teen.

 Along with emotional dysregulation comes the idea of rejection sensitive dysphoria, a term used to describe the intense and extreme emotional pain linked to feelings of rejection and shame that commonly affect those with ADHD.
 Add in a still-developing teen brain to the mix, and it’s easy to see why your teen reacts this way to failure.